Thomas Szasz

 Thomas Stephen Szasz (/sɑːs/ SAHSS-'; Szász Tamás István /hu/; 15 April 1920 – 8 September 2012) was a Hungarian-American academic and psychiatrist.
 He served for most of his career as professor of psychiatry at the State University of New York Upstate Medical University.
 A distinguished lifetime fellow of the American Psychiatric Association and a life member of the American Psychoanalytic Association, he was best known as a social critic of the moral and scientific foundations of psychiatry, as what he saw as the social control aims of medicine in modern society, as well as scientism.

 Szasz maintained throughout his career that he was not anti-psychiatry but rather that he opposed coercive psychiatry.
-He was a staunch opponent of civil commitment and involuntary psychiatric treatment, but he believed in and practiced psychiatry and psychotherapy that involved consenting adults.
+He was a staunch opponent of civil commitment and involuntary psychiatric treatment but believed in and practiced psychiatry and psychotherapy that involved consenting adults.

-Life and death
+Life

 Szasz was born on April 15, 1920, in Budapest, Hungary, the second son of Jewish parents Gyula and Lily Szász.
 In 1938, the family moved to the United States, where he attended the University of Cincinnati for his Bachelor of Science in physics, followed by an MD.

 Szasz completed his residency requirement at the Cincinnati General Hospital, then trained as a psychoanalyst at Chicago Institute for Psychoanalysis from 1951 to 1956.
 He took a position as a professor at State University of New York in 1956 and received tenure in 1962, taking 24 months out for duty as a practicing psychiatrist with the U.S. Naval Reserve.

 Szasz had two daughters.
 His wife, Rosine, died in 1971.
-Szasz's colleague Jeff Schaler described her death as a suicide.

-Thomas Szasz ended his own life on September 8, 2012, after suffering a painful spinal-compression fracture from a recent fall.
-Szasz had previously argued for the right to die in his writings.